taylorhxu/taylorhxu.github.io/_posts/2014-11-12-why-am-i-so-obsessed-with-wearable-activity-trackers.md

 There are plenty fitness activity trackers on the market, the logical reason of getting one is that nowadays people just sit in front of their laptops, like what I am doing now, barely exercise.
 Therefore we needed a high-tech, fashionable wearable device to somehow to promote exercising, and restrain laziness.

 Recent years, we go to the gym, because it is what the others do.
-We love organic food, because it is mainstream.
-What about wearables? of course.
+We love organic food, because it is fad.
+What about wearables?
+Of course.
 It is getting more and more popular.

 But we shouldn’t use them just because it is trendy.
 We need to use it, for the sake of fitness.

-I am off to gym.
+Wearables should give us more detailed analysis on our lifestyle, our sleeping pattern, fitness improvement advices and perhaps, early warning of diseases.